 When a tooth is badly broken or heavily filled, the dentist may need to crown or ‘cap' it to restore its appearance and strength.

 Fitting a crown usually involves shaping the tooth under local anaesthetic and then taking an impression using a rubber-like material.
 The impression is then sent to the laboratory along with the details of the shade to be used, and the technician makes the crown.

 While your crown is being made, the prepared tooth can be protected with a temporary crown.
 This is easily removed just before fitting the permanent one.
 In most cases, the temporary crown is in place for about two weeks.

-Crowns can be made of a variety of different materials, such as porcelain or porcelain bonded to gold.
+Crowns can be made of a variety of different materials, such as porcelain or porcelain bonded to gold or metal.
 New materials are being introduced all the time.
 It is a good idea to talk to your dentist about which crown would be best for you.

 If a tooth is missing, or needs extracting, there are several ways to fill the gap that is left.
 In some cases it is important to try to replace any missing teeth to balance the way your jaw bites.
 If you have several missing teeth, the remaining teeth are under more pressure, which can lead to broken fillings or even jaw problems.

 A partial denture is the simplest way of replacing missing teeth.
 However, some people find dentures uncomfortable and eventually decide to look at alternatives, such as bridges or implants.